yeehaa123/elab/CHAT/lab.md

 of sustainable information sharing and collaborations between embedded researchers.
 Through experience, this research will reveal best practices of setting up embedded research projects, as well as best practices ensuring that embedded humanities research is neither too academically oriented nor too product oriented.

-### How the research relate to the ‘opportunities for the humanities’ identified in the White Paper, Section 1
+### How does the research relate to the ‘opportunities for the humanities’ identified in the White Paper, Section 1?

 The proposed living lab focuses on facilitating breakthrough scholarship in the (digital) humanities, by offering a collaborative platform that embraces social learning practices between public-private-civic actors.

-This lab will explore the integration and augmentation of online learning and collaboration into an offline environment.
-It will serve as a real life testbed to initiate, support and foster online humanities ICT projects.
-At the same time, the strategies and practices of the physical space in which the lab is located inform the development of the digital platform.
+This lab explores the integration and augmentation of online learning and collaboration into an offline environment.
+It serves as a real life testbed to initiate, support and foster online humanities ICT projects.
+At the same time, the strategies and practices of the physical space of the lab inform the development of the digital platform.

 Innovative perspectives on the application of technology in general and its integration into an offline space will be explored through